Bethany Rose Lamont

 November 2017, ‘Never Ending Libraries: Literature-as-Image in Digital Culture’ (expanded and updated), Digital Humanities Mst.
 Module, Central Saint Martins

 October 2016 – January 2017

 Tutor, The Brilliant Club

-- Creating a custom university style course, comprised of five tutorials, homework assignments and a final essay assessment, given to two classes of six secondary school students in years eight and nine from a non-selective comprehensive school in an underperforming area.
-The course served as an introduction to critical theory, introducing subjects such as psychoanalysis and postcolonial theory which the students would not have been previously familiar with and was developed with the course teacher and the Brilliant Club’s regional manager.
+As a tutor for the education access charity, The Brilliant Club, I created a custom university style course, comprised of five tutorials, homework assignments and a final essay assessment, given to two classes of six secondary school students in years eight and nine from a non-selective comprehensive school in an underperforming area.
+The course served as an introduction to media and screen studies, introducing subjects such as psychoanalysis and postcolonial theory which the students would not have been previously familiar with.
+Final projects by students included a reading of Tom Clancey’s Rainbow Six Siege through the lens of Julia Kristeva’s theory of abjection and an analysis of the Harry Potter series through the Freudian notion of the Uncanny.
+The unique course was developed in partnership with the course teacher of Broadoak school and the Brilliant Club’s regional manager.

 October 2012 – July 2013